sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 }
 ```

-The smart contract above requires solving for two equations with unknown variable `x` and `y`.
+The smart contract above requires solving for two equations with unknown variables, `x` and `y`.

 Class members decorated with `@prop` and `@method` will end up on the blockchain and thus must be a strict subset of TypeScript.
 Everywhere decorated with them can be regarded in the on-chain context.
 Members decorated with neither are regular TypeScript and are kept off chain.
 The significant benefit of `sCrypt` is that both on-chain and off-chain code are written in the same language: TypeScript.